He’d been approached a month after Batista went into exile. They had a "delicate mission."

-Not for Mosaddegh, Jim thought.
+Not for Mosaddegh, he thought.
 The washer went off.
 He opened the door.

 "We can make it worth your while."

 "You fellas take care now."
-Jim dropped some coins in the machine.
+Jim dropped a nickel in the machine.

 The tall one pulled out a stiff card with a number typed on it.
-He left it on a machine.
+He left it on the detergent.

 "Let us know."